 TO TAKE A COURSE

 Don't wait until hunting season to take a course.
 It will be too late!
 Most courses are offered in the late summer and early fall prior to the start of hunting seasons Our dedicated volunteer instructors are also dedicated hunters and prefer to be in the woods than in the classroom during hunting season.
 Some courses are also offered in the spring prior to spring turkey season.
 Volunteer instructors schedule each course.
 Some are completed in a weekend, while others may take several week nights and a day during the weekend to complete.
-Some courses may have a fee of up to $10 to offset expenses incurred by instructors and cover use of facilities.

 The goals of Maryland's Hunter Education Programs include the reduction of hunting accidents and violations; promotion of safe, responsible and knowledgeable hunting activities and to continue the traditions of the hunting experience.
 In 1966 Maryland started with a voluntary program of hunter education.
 In 1977, the Maryland legislature made it mandatory for all first time hunters to complete a hunter education course .
 We now have more than 1,100 volunteer instructors teaching over 250 hunter education courses each year.
 Over 8,000 people take the Maryland Hunter Education Course every year.